 - National parks.
 Active duty members and their dependents can get free National Parks passes.
 This is a physical card, and it’s good for twelve months at all national parks.
 Usually these are $80 annually, but free for active duty and their families.
 If you want the discount, you need to go in-person.
-We got our cards in St. Louis when we went to see the Arch; we paid to get into the building, then got our passes inside.
+We got our cards in St. Louis when we went to see the Arch; we paid to get into the building first, then got our passes inside.
 Now we can enter for free.

 What are your travel favorites?
 Well, I try to fly as light as possible without checking baggage -because I don’t want to deal with lost luggage ever.
 So my travel favorites are a nice cabin-friendly carry-on like this leather bag I use for weekend trips, also a leather jacket to keep me warm but not restricted, and this travel pillow (it’s a neck brace) to keep my head upright while sleeping.
-If I’m flying in the winter or international, I add a warm scarf and fly in my most comfortable boots.
+If I’m flying in the winter or international, I add a warm scarf and comfortable boots.